-To provide a periodic profile of U.S. exporters of goods and/or importers of goods and their characteristics.
+To provide a periodic database of all U.S. exporters/importers and their characteristics.
 The United States Code, Title 13, authorizes this data program.
 Use of Title 26 data has been approved by the Internal Revenue Service.

-Manufacturers, wholesalers, retailers and other intermediary firms that make reportable export or import shipments during the benchmark year.
-Generally, shipments over $2,500 for exports and $2,000 for imports must be reported.
-See the Guide to Foreign Trade Statistics for more information.
+Manufacturers, wholesalers, retailers and other intermediary firms that make export and import shipments during the benchmark year.

-A compilation of selected establishment- and company-level data from annual goods trade and the latest Business Register.
-Data are obtained and linked for all firms and establishments that filed information through the electronic Automated Export System (AES) for commodities exported, or the Automated Broker Interface for commodities imported.
-Data on U.S. exports to Canada are obtained through the U.S. Canada Data Exchange.
+A compilation of selected establishment- and company-level data from annual export/import, the latest Business Register, and selected 5-year economic census files.
+Data are obtained and linked for all firms and establishments that filed information through the electronic Automated Export System (AES), Automated Commercial Environment (ACE), or via paper on the Shipper's Export Declarations (SED) for commodities shipped.

 Data from different transactions and files are linked through use of reported Employer Identification Numbers (EINs), and other census file identification information.
 Linkages for single-unit (location) establishments are more exact than linkages for different units within multi-establishment companies.
 Matching criteria and reliability codes are used to assure locational integrity of linkages at the establishment level.

-The Profile of U.S. Importing and Exporting Companies, a press release and annual report announcing and summarizing results, is available on the Foreign Trade Division website.
+A press release and annual report announcing and summarizing results from the EDB and IDB is available on the Foreign Trade Division website.
 Additional information is issued by the International Trade Administration (ITA) and posted on its website.

-The ITA uses the summary data to analyze exports and exporters by type of organization, industry and location, and to assist in managing export promotion programs.
+The ITA uses the summary data to analyze exports/imports and exporters/importers by type of organization, industry and location, and to assist in managing export promotion programs.
 State and local governments use these data to identify areas and industries with export potential.

-Provides the only complete and periodic profiles of U.S. exporters and importers, and changes in these profiles.
+Provides the only complete and periodic profiles of U.S. exports/imports and exporters/importers, and changes in these profiles.